sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 If the downloaded artifact's SHA512 checksum matches the checksum provided by the build, it is unpacked into the Sensu service's local cache directory.

 Set the backend or agent's local cache path with the `--cache-dir` flag.
-Disable assets for an agent with the agent `--disable-assets` [configuration flag][30].
+Disable dynamic runtime assets for an agent with the agent `--disable-assets` [configuration flag][30].

 {{% notice note %}}
-**NOTE**: Asset builds are unpacked into the cache directory that is configured with the `--cache-dir` flag.
+**NOTE**: Dynamic runtime asset builds are unpacked into the cache directory that is configured with the `--cache-dir` flag.
 {{% /notice %}}

-Use the `--assets-rate-limit` and `--assets-burst-limit` flags for the [agent][40] and [backend][41] to configure a global rate limit for fetching assets.
+Use the `--assets-rate-limit` and `--assets-burst-limit` flags for the [agent][40] and [backend][41] to configure a global rate limit for fetching dynamic runtime assets.

-### Asset build execution
+### Dynamic runtime asset build execution

-The directory path of each asset defined in `runtime_assets` is appended to the `PATH` before the handler, filter, mutator, or check `command` is executed.
+The directory path of each dynamic runtime asset defined in `runtime_assets` is appended to the `PATH` before the handler, filter, mutator, or check `command` is executed.
-Subsequent handler, filter, mutator, or check executions look for the asset in the local cache and ensure that the contents match the configured checksum.
+Subsequent handler, filter, mutator, or check executions look for the dynamic runtime asset in the local cache and ensure that the contents match the configured checksum.

-See the [example asset with a check][31] for a use case with a Sensu resource (a check) and an asset.
+See the [example dynamic runtime asset with a check][31] for a use case with a Sensu resource (a check) and a dynamic runtime asset.

-## Asset format specification
+## Dynamic runtime asset format specification

-Sensu expects an asset to be a tar archive (optionally gzipped) that contains one or more executables within a bin folder.
+Sensu expects a dynamic runtime asset to be a tar archive (optionally gzipped) that contains one or more executables within a bin folder.
 Any scripts or executables should be within a `bin/` folder in the archive.
-See the [Sensu Go Plugin template][28] for an example asset and Bonsai configuration.
+See the [Sensu Go Plugin template][28] for an example dynamic runtime asset and Bonsai configuration.

 The following are injected into the execution context: